 There is a lot of hype and confusion as to what you really need to enjoy home theater.
 Read the following useful home theater tips that will help cut through the hype and misconceptions.

 Many consumers are led to believe that 1080p is the only high definition resolution.
-However, although 1080p is the highest resolution currently available for consumers on wide basis, 720p, 1080i, and 1080p are all official high definition formats.
-So why all the confusion - and what is the deal with all the talk about 4K?
-It turns out that not all high definition is created equal.
+However, although 1080p is the highest resolution that is most widely available for consumers, 720p, 1080i, and 4K are also high resolution formats.
+However, it turns out that not all high definition resolutions are created equal.
 Read more:

-3D is the latest buzzword in home theater, and depending on who you talk to, it is either the greatest thing to hit home thaeater since sliced bread or the biggest consumer electronics folly ever.
+Depending on who you talk to, 3D is either the greatest thing to hit home theater since sliced bread or the biggest consumer electronics folly ever.
 Obviously, the real truth is somewhere in-between, as 3D TVs and other 3D-enabled devices are selling - just not as fast as some manufacturers may have hoped.

 "I would jump into home theater in a minute if it weren't for all those speakers and wires".
 I get an increasing number of inquiries regarding the use of Wireless Speakers.
 Running those long and unsightly speaker wires running all over the place can be annoying for many.
 As a result, consumers are attracted by increasingly promoted home theater systems that tout "wireless speakers" as way to solve this problem.
 However, don't get automatically sucked in by the term "wireless".
 Read more: